-What is the purpose of this research?
+2 What is the purpose of this research?

-The purpose of this study is to explore whether a new version of internet-delivered cognitive behavioural therapy (iCBT) for panic disorder can be completed in 1 week.
-A team of health professional and academics at St Vincent's Hospital, Sydney have developed an iCBT course over the past 10 years, and have demonstrated in several studies that it can improve symptoms of panic disorder.
+The purpose of this study is to explore whether a new version of internet-delivered cognitive behavioural therapy (iCBT) for social anxiety disorder can be completed in 1 week.
+A team of health professional and academics at St Vincent's Hospital, Sydney have developed an iCBT course over the past 10 years, and have demonstrated in several studies that it can improve symptoms of social anxiety.
 People usually spend 3-4 hours per week, for 8 weeks, to complete this course.
 Now we are trying to help patients improve more quickly.

-There is some initial research that suggests CBT for panic disorder can be delivered more quickly when provided via face-to-face therapy (rather than online).
-During 'intensive' or 'accelerated' CBT, patients work with a clinician or practice homework tasks for most of the day, but for a shorter period of time (usually less than a week).
-Providing CBT via the internet over one week could increase the availability of this type of therapy, and help patients accessing iCBT to improve more quickly.
+Research suggests that CBT for social anxiety disorder can be delivered intensively when provided via face-to-face therapy (rather than online).
+During intensive CBT, the same basic CBT components are delivered to the participant in a time-concentrated format.
+Providing intensive CBT via the internet could increase the availability of this type of therapy by reducing time commitments and costs associated with therapy, and overcoming issues associated with physical accessibility of clinics, appointment wait times and locating a suitable clinic.
+Thus, patients with social anxiety disorder may be able to improve more quickly.

-To explore this, people accepted into the study will receive the one-week iCBT course immediately.
-The online course has been developed by the team at UNSW and St Vincent's Hospital, Sydney, and is an adaption of our existing iCBT course for panic.
-The adapted program focuses on helping people face their fears, which is the strategy that research suggests is particularly important and leads to change quickly.
-The course has six lessons that tell the recovery story of a person with panic disorder.
+To explore this, people accepted into the study will be allocated to receive a seven-day iCBT program online, using the Virtual Clinic website.
+Two to three hours of clinician support will be provided via telephone and SMS.
+The online course has been developed by the team at UNSW and St Vincent's Hospital, Sydney, and is an adaption of our existing iCBT course for social anxiety.
+The course has six lessons that tell the recovery story of a person with social anxiety disorder.
 Each lesson is accompanied by information and action plans for you to carry out that day, and doing all this will take approximately 3-4 hours per day.
-The course requires work and is not to be taken lightly.
 The six lessons will take you 7 days to complete: one lesson per day, plus an extra day to practice specific skills.
-We will measure your progress by questionnaires at the start of treatment, on the 7th day of treatment, 1 week post treatment, and 2 months post treatment.
+We will measure your progress by questionnaires at the start of treatment, on the 7th day of treatment, and four-weeks post treatment.

-This research has been initiated by Dr Alison Mahoney, Dr Jill Newby, Ms Eileen Stech, Dr Ashlee Grierson, Ms Aileen Chen and Ms Amy Joubert from the Clinical Research Unit for Anxiety and Depression (CRUfAD) and the School of Psychology, University of New South Wales.
+This research has been initiated by Dr Alison Mahoney, Dr Jill Newby and Ms Natasha Jain from the Clinical Research Unit for Anxiety and Depression (CRUfAD) and the School of Psychology, University of New South Wales.